 Becoming a nurse

 “If you’re passionate about learning and have the desire to make a difference in people’s lives, there’s nothing more rewarding than a patient appreciating your skills and dedication.
-I also love the diversity of career options you can choose from, and I’m hoping to find a role in an acute setting like an emergency department or an intensive care unit.
+I also love the diversity of career options you can choose from.

 There was one particular moment in his first year at AUT that Davide will always remember.